JohnBasrai/rust-sqlx/README.md

 # rust-sqlx
-Example of rust-sqlx/postgres usage with database enum types.
-There are not many examples of how to use rust-sqlx with PostgreSQL to insert/update PostgreSQL ENUM columns, so I wrote one myself.
+Example of how to insert and update a record with an enum column using _rust-sqlx/postgresql_.
+I could not find any examples of how to do the update operation, so I wrote one myself.

 ***
 ## Running
-Before running this code codes against PostgreSQL (other database supported by sqlx should also work with changes) we need to start an instance of PostgreSQL.
-The quickest way to do that to use an offical Docker container image.
+Before running this demo against PostgreSQL (other databases supported by sqlx should also work with changes) we need to start an instance of PostgreSQL.
+The quickest way to do that to use an official Docker container image.
 For more information, please see [docker-compose.yml](https://turreta.com/blog/2019/09/09/docker-compose-yml-for-mysql/).

 ```
 docker run --rm --network=host --name=postgres -e POSTGRES_PASSWORD=welcome -e POSTGRES_USER=postgres postgres
 ```

-From another shell window, exec into the container to create the test table
+From another shell window, exec into the database container to create the test table.
+When I figure out how to do this with _sql_migrate_ I may update this demo to use it instead of these manual steps.
 ```
 docker exec -it postgres psql --username=postgres
 postgres# create type user_role as enum ('admin', 'user');